Skip to content

 Delaware: In October 2024, the Delaware Supreme Court adopted an Interim Policy on the Use of GenAI by Judicial Officers and Court Personnel, which allowed limited AI use but required administrative approval of AI tools and prohibited delegating decision-making responsibilities to AI.

-Illinois: In December 2024, the Illinois Supreme Court announced its Policy on Artificial Intelligence, which states that ‘The use of AI by litigants, attorneys, judges, judicial clerks, research attorneys, and court staff providing similar support may be expected, should not be discouraged, and is authorized provided it complies with legal and ethical standards.
-Disclosure of AI use should not be required in a pleading’.
+Illinois: In December 2024, the Illinois Supreme Court announced its Policy on Artificial Intelligence, which states “The use of AI by litigants, attorneys, judges, judicial clerks, research attorneys, and court staff providing similar support may be expected, should not be discouraged, and is authorized provided it complies with legal and ethical standards.”
+The Policy does not specifically require disclosure of AI use in a pleading.

 California: In July 2025, the California Judicial Council, the policy-making body of the Californian courts, adopted a regulatory framework requiring courts that permit AI use to adopt policies by 15 December 2025, which must prohibit entry of confidential information into public AI systems and must require disclosure when AI-generated content is provided to the public.

 Other state courts and state bar associations have also issued rules or guidance concerning the use of AI in courts.
 They include Florida, Michigan, New Jersey, and Pennsylvania.
 Additional states are likely to follow suit.
-For example, in July 2025, Georgia’s Judicial Council AI Committee released recommendations, which included ‘establishing interim and eventually permanent policies governing the use of AI in Georgia’s judicial system’.
+For example, in July 2025, Georgia's Judicial AI Committee released recommendations, which included ‘establishing interim and eventually permanent policies governing the use of AI in Georgia’s judicial system’.

 Criminal procedure rules

 Federal and state rules of procedure and evidence may also apply to the use of AI in court even if AI is not mentioned, For example, Federal Rules of Evidence 901(b)(1) and 901(b)(9) concern witness testimony and evidence describing a process or system that produces accurate results.
-They govern authentication of AI evidence, requiring witness testimony and evidence describing processes that produce accurate results.
-In November 2024, the US Courts Advisory Committee proposed expanding Rule 901(b)(9) to require proponents of AI-generated outputs to produce evidence that outputs are 'reliable' and describe training data and software.

 Data protection legislation